-Be glad that he is holy.
+10Be glad that he is holy.

 Those who follow Yahweh should rejoice.

-Ask Yahweh to help you and give you his strength.
+11Ask Yahweh to help you and give you his strength.
 Frequently pray to him!

-Think about the wonderful things that he has done,

-the miracles he has done, and the just laws that he has decreed.

-We are the offsrping of his servant Israel;

-we are the descendants of Jacob whom he has chosen.

-Yahweh is our God.
+12Think about the wonderful things that he has done, the miracles he has done, and the just laws that he has decreed.
+13We are the offsrping of his servant Israel: we are the descendants of Jacob whom he has chosen.
+14Yahweh is our God.
 People throughout the world know his just laws.

-Think about for all of your life the agreement that he made;

-he made a promise that will last for 1,000 generations.

-That is the agreement that he made with Abraham,

-and God repeated that promise to Isaac, Abraham's son.

-God continued the agreement for Isaac's son, Jacob, as a decree;

-as a promise to Israel and his descendants for all time.

-God said, "I will give the region of Canaan to you,

-to belong to you and your descendants."

-When there were hardly any of your ancestors,

-just a tiny group of people who were living in that land like strangers, they continued to wander from one place to another, from one kingdom to another.

-God did not allow others to oppress them,

-and he warned kings on your ancestors' behalf by saying to them,

-"Do not harm the people whom I have chosen!
+15Think about for all of your life the agreement that he made; he made a promise that will last for 1,000 generations.
+16That is the agreement that he made with Abraham, and God repeated that promise to Isaac, Abraham's son.
+17God continued the agreement for Isaac's son, Jacob, as a decree; as a promise to Israel and his descendants for all time.
+18God said, "I will give the region of Canaan to you, to belong to you and your descendants."
+19When there were hardly any of your ancestors, just a tiny group of people who were living in that land like strangers, 20they continued to wander from one place to another, from one kingdom to another.
+21God did not allow others to oppress them, and he warned kings on your ancestors' behalf by saying to them, 22"Do not harm the people whom I have chosen!
 Do not wrong my prophets!"

-You people throughout the world, sing to Yahweh.
+23You people throughout the world, sing to Yahweh.
 Every day proclaim to others that he has saved us.

-Tell among the nations that he is great;

-tell all the people groups the marvelous things that he has done;

-because Yahweh is great, and he deserves praise very much.

-Everyone should revere him more than all the gods,
+24Tell among the nations that he is great; tell all the people groups the marvelous things that he has done; 25because Yahweh is great, and he deserves praise very much.
+Everyone should revere him more than all the gods, but Yahweh is truly great; he created the skies.

-because all the gods that the other people groups worship are idols with no value, but Yahweh is truly great; he created the skies.
+26because all the gods that the other people groups worship are idols with no value,

-Magnificence and grandeur come from where he is.
+27Magnificence and grandeur come from where he is.